iPXE

 Maximum amount of used memory.

-Definition: malloc.c:101
+Definition: malloc.h:58

-References DBGC, discard_all_cache(), heap, and maxusedmem.
+References DBGC, discard_all_cache(), and heap::maxusedmem.

 ◆ __startup_fn()